doctors having a discussion among each other

 The Department of Radiology, Radiation Oncology and Medical Physics is home to the Divisions of Radiation Oncology and Medical Physics.

 The Division of Medical Physics includes 24 scientists who work with their physician colleagues to advance patient care through research and innovation in the fields of medical imaging and radiation therapy.
-The Division has active research in applications of Virtual Reality in medical imaging, radiation therapy planning and delivery, and novel strategies in magnetic resonance imaging.
+The Division has active research in applications in Virtual Reality in medical imaging, radiation therapy planning and delivery, and novel strategies in magnetic resonance imaging.
 The group offers a CAMPEP accredited medical physics residency program in radiation oncology physics at The Ottawa Hospital.

 Contact us